-122 PR 2305 (d)(6)(B) allows extra WAIRE Points earned in any one compliance year to be transferred for use in any of the next three compliance years.
+&lt;sup>122 PR 2305 (d)(6)(B) allows extra WAIRE Points earned in any one compliance year to be transferred for use in any of the next three compliance years.

-123 Trucks earning WAIRE Points were assumed to make 520 visits per year (10 per week), and travelled default distances of 39.9 miles per trip for class 8, and 14.2 miles per trip for all smaller trucks.
+&lt;sup>123 Trucks earning WAIRE Points were assumed to make 520 visits per year (10 per week), and travelled default distances of 39.9 miles per trip for class 8, and 14.2 miles per trip for all smaller trucks.
 Yard trucks were operated for 1,000 hrs/yr.

-124 As a simplifying assumption, the scenarios analyzed here include one half of a year's usage of equipment or vehicles in the year it was installed or acquired.
+&lt;sup>124 As a simplifying assumption, the scenarios analyzed here do not include any one half of a year's usage of equipment or vehicles in the year it was installed or acquired.
+However, it is expected that the usage of equipment or vehicles will earn WAIRE Points in the same year they are acquired.